AppleGamer22/applegamer22.github.io/content/posts/go/cobra/index.md

 	ParentCommand.SetVersionTemplate("{{.Version}}\n")
 }
 ```

+The version template is overridden in order to print just the version (when using the `--version` flag), thus allowing easier parsing of the version by other programs.

 ## Version Command
 I like to include a custom `version` sub-command that can include more information such as [commit hash](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) and platform when using the `--verbose`/`-v` flag.